Motorcycle Diaries (TV program)

 Motorcycle Diaries is a Philippine television documentary show broadcast by GMA News TV.
 Hosted by Jay Taruc, it premiered on July 15, 2011.
 The show concluded on March 16, 2017.

 Premise

-The whole concept of the show is Jay Taruc is visiting any areas and provinces in the Philippines by using his motorcycle.
-Every travel and life he encounters, he wrote some facts and angle of every story about his surroundings using his own diary note.
+In the show, Jay Taruc visits areas and provinces in the Philippines using his motorcycle.
+During his travels, he records facts and stories about his surroundings using his diary.